muzammilshaik/secsys/_posts/2025-07-30-KubeKickstart.md

 By understanding and properly implementing Kubernetes storage concepts, you can ensure that your applications have reliable, scalable, and manageable storage solutions.

-## 🌐 Kubernetes Services, Ingress, and Load Balancing
+## 🌐 k8s Services, Ingress, and LB's

 Exposing your applications to the outside world or to other services within the cluster is a fundamental aspect of Kubernetes.
 Let's explore the different ways to expose your applications.